garden-io/garden/docs/reference/module-types/container.md

     # if the provider doesn't support multiple replicas.
     replicas:

-    # List of volumes that should be mounted when starting the container.
-    #
-    # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when
-    # deploying the container.
-    volumes:
-      - # The name of the allocated volume.
-        name:

-        # The path where the volume should be mounted in the container.
-        containerPath:

-        # _NOTE: Usage of hostPath is generally discouraged, since it doesn't work reliably across different platforms
-        # and providers.
-Some providers may not support it at all._
-        #
-        # A local path or path on the node that's running the container, to mount in the container, relative to the
-        # config source directory (or absolute).
-        hostPath:

-        # The name of a _volume module_ that should be mounted at `containerPath`.
-The supported module types will
-        # depend on which provider you are using.
-The `kubernetes` provider supports the [persistentvolumeclaim
-        # module](./persistentvolumeclaim.md), for example.
-        #
-        # When a `module` is specified, the referenced module/volume will be automatically configured as a runtime
-        # dependency of this service, as well as a build dependency of this module.
-        #
-        # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
-Unless it supports
-        # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
-        # services at the same time.
-Refer to the documentation of the module type in question to learn more.
-        module:

 # A list of tests to run in the module.
 tests:
   - # The name of the test.